|cabotegravir and rilpivirine.mp3|

 What should I do if I forget a dose?

-If you miss or plan to miss a scheduled monthly injection of Cabenuva by more than 7 days, contact your health care provider right away to discuss your treatment options.
+If you miss or plan to miss a scheduled monthly or every-2-month injection of Cabenuva by more than 7 days, contact your health care provider right away to discuss your treatment options.

 What side effects can Cabenuva cause?